gabys2006/TilingGlia/README.md

 conda install scikit-image
 conda install pywget

+### To run the tutorial:
 Run a jupyter notebook instance in that environment:

 jupyter notebook

-Download Automated_AMI_AIS_Quantification_Tutorial.ipynb from this repo, navigate to it in Jupyter notebook, and run it.
+Download Tutorial.ipynb from this repo, navigate to it in Jupyter notebook, and run it.

 ## Test Data

-Test data for the tutorial can be downloaded at [The Cell Image Library](http://www.cellimagelibrary.org/home) or you can run the first cell of the tutorial to download it for you.
+Test data for the tutorial can be downloaded at [The Cell Image Library](http://www.cellimagelibrary.org/home).
 Dataset consists of 60 2D 3-channel tifs depcting the _Drosophila_ larval VNC stained for astrocytes, cortex glia and neuronal nuclei.

 ## Questions